alonKats/ak-starter/README.md

 **Our mission and goal** is **minimalism** and **simplicity**. **Our vision** is to build a theme that will not implement its own wrappers or functions, will not use any templating languages that would take things further from traditional PHP or CSS, will contain nothing that people will not use or need.
 Air-light will be free of weird "app-like" folder structures or odd syntaxes that nobody else uses.
 We love WordPress as it was and as it is.

-Air was renamed to air-light in version 3.7.8 (March 20th, 2018), because *air* was already taken in the official WordPress theme directory.
+Air was renamed to ak-starter in version 3.7.8 (March 20th, 2018), because *air* was already taken in the official WordPress theme directory.

 ### Official, approved, accessibility-ready!

 Air-light v.
-4.2.2 was approved to [official WordPress theme directory](https://wordpress.org/themes/air-light/) on June 4, 2018.
+4.2.2 was approved to [official WordPress theme directory](https://wordpress.org/themes/ak-starter/) on June 4, 2018.
 But please note, all changes you do to the theme without generating your own or changing textdomain will be overridden in theme updates - so if you use this theme as a starting point, please follow instructions and/or replace the textdomain with your own.

 ![accessibility](https://user-images.githubusercontent.com/1534150/155683656-aab335d3-8e11-4600-ade7-f7c332ade87d.gif)
 _Fully keyboard accessible navigation!_